Professor Dominique Brossard leading discussion with graduate students in LSC 700: Colloquium in Life Sciences Communication.

 Financial Aid

-Students who are US citizens or Permanent Residents can apply for Federal Stafford Loans (subsidized and unsubsidized) and for Federal Work-Study through the Office of Student Financial Aid (OSFA).
+Students who are U.S. citizens or Permanent Residents can apply for Federal Stafford Loans (subsidized and unsubsidized) and for Federal Work-Study through the Office of Student Financial Aid (OSFA).
 Eligibility is based on financial need.
 OSFA also offers information on the cost of attendance.

 Short-term loans are available on a limited basis.
 They are given only to assist in unanticipated emergency situations and must be repaid within the semester in which they are borrowed.